 Home > About the Indicators

-When the Initiative for Humanities and Culture was organized in 1998, the Academy recognized that the humanities are the only disciplines that lack reliable, comprehensive, and consistently updated statistical data necessary to chart trends and draw conclusions.
+When the Initiative for Humanities and Culture was organized in 1998, the Academy recognized that the humanities lack reliable, comprehensive, and consistently updated statistical data necessary to chart trends and draw conclusions.
 To address this need, the Academy began working closely with major humanities institutions, including the National Endowment for the Humanities, the American Council of Learned Societies and the National Humanities Alliance, to develop an infrastructure for the compilation, analysis and publication of comprehensive trend data about the humanities.
-The Humanities Indicators is a result of this work and is modeled after the Science and Engineering Indicators published biennially by the National Science Board.
-The Humanities Indicators have been developed to demonstrate the importance and feasibility of compiling statistical data on the condition of the humanities and thereby lead to a national, sustainable system of humanities data collection.
-In addition, the Indicators include original data collected by the Academy in collaboration with several learned societies via the Humanities Departmental Survey.
-The Survey was administered to approximately 1,400 four-year college and university humanities departments.
-The results were released in February 2010 and are available at the Humanities Resource Center Online.
-We hope that the Humanities Indicators will equip researchers and policymakers, universities, foundations, museums, libraries, humanities councils and other public institutions with better statistical tools for answering basic questions about primary and secondary humanities education, undergraduate and graduate education in the humanities, the humanities workforce, levels and sources of program funding, public understanding and impact of the humanities, and other areas of concern in the humanities community.
+The Humanities Indicators (HI) is a result of this work and is modeled after the Science and Engineering Indicators published biennially by the National Science Board.

-The data presented here are “indicators,” which are quantitative descriptive statistics that chart trends over time in aspects of the humanities that are of interest to a wide audience.
+The data presented here are “indicators,” which are quantitative descriptive statistics that chart trends over time in aspects of the humanities that are of interest to a wide audience and for which there are available data.
 They are selected to provide summary information related to the scope and vitality of the humanities.
 Indicators describe; they do not explain anything.
 They are factual and policy neutral.
-At best, they provide a “reality check” against which arguments about changes can be tested.
+At best, they provide a “reality check” against which arguments about changes in the field can be tested.
 If done well, they can provide a common starting ground for arguments about the nature or rate of change in some phenomena of interest.
 They answer “what” questions, not “why” questions.
-They can be somewhat like the Delphic oracle.
-Their interpretation is not always straightforward.
-They may mean different things to different observers.
-The Humanities Indicators present quantitative measures without attempting any qualitative assessment.
+As such, they can be somewhat like the Delphic oracle.
+Their interpretation is not always straightforward, and they may mean different things to different observers.
+The HI present quantitative measures without attempting any qualitative assessment.

 Humanities Departmental Survey

-In collaboration with a number of national humanities organizations, the Academy is also generating new data.
+In collaboration with a number of national humanities organizations, the Academy is also generatingnew data about the U.S. humanities enterprise.
 The Humanities Departmental Survey has been developed to explore how the regular data collection activities of humanities disciplinary associations can be harnessed to generate needed information.
-The survey was administered as a pilot project during the 2007-2008 academic year to approximately 1,400 departments in humanities disciplines, including history, modern languages and literatures, art history, linguistics, and religion.
+The survey was first administered in 2008 (yielding data for the 2007 academic year) to approximately 1,400 departments in humanities disciplines, including history, modern languages and literatures, art history, linguistics, and religion.
 A uniform questionnaire was designed in partnership with the following learned societies:

 - The American Council of Learned Societies